 This might seem a tad farfetched but proponents feel that raw audio, such as generated by a radio with tuning across the entire band, can be used by the dead to communicate, that spirits are somehow able to manipulate this tuning, and thus it is postulated that the Frank's Box actually channels spirits who re-modulate the audio into discernible words and that they do so, so as to speak to humans.

 "I just sweep the tuning and that produces bits of speech, music and noise, known as raw audio, similar to EVP-maker.
 The entities use the raw audio to make their voices," Sumption explains.
 "The sweep can be done by hand, or electronic random-sweep, or by electronic linear sweep."

 According to Frank, the technique had been done in Europe in the 1980s.
 He automated the process by implementing his idea of sweeping the tuner modules from car radios.
 His ideas took shape when Bill Chapel came out with the hack box and with the emergence of EVP-maker, a computer program that was the inspiration for the Frank's Box.

 Do you think that spirits can manipulate raw audio?

 The science behind a ghost box device is that it generates random voltage from a transistor, which tunes to a frequency in the AM band.
 The signal is filtered and in turn amplified and fed through a speaker.

 - The box could be acting as a noise generator that entities utilize to communicate, capitalizing on the audio frequencies to send messages.

-Instrumental Trans-dimensional Communication (ITC), in fact, is a term coined to describe the use of electronic devices to facilitate communication with the other world.
+Instrumental Trans-Dimensional Communication (ITC), is a term coined to describe the use of electronic devices to facilitate communication with the outer world.
 The ghost box or Frank Box takes matters one step further because it is designed for the sole purpose of communicating with non-human entities and capturing messages from them.

 EVP Sessions Using the Frank's Box